-In order to cross the pass before the winds set in, it is necessary to start the day very early, around 4 or 5am.
-It’s a tough day with the top of the pass being at over 5,300m.
+In order to cross the pass before the winds set in, it is necessary to start the day very early, around 4 or 5 am.
+It’s a tough day with the top of the pass being at over 5,300 m.
 Part of the trail is over ice, making it a real once in a lifetime achievement!

-This feeling of achievement continues as the trekking route goes on to Gorak Shep, Everest Base Camp and Kalapatthar, also known as Everest View Point.
+This feeling of achievement continues as the trekking route goes on to Gorak Shep, Everest Base Camp, and Kalapatthar, also known as Everest View Point.

 This trek certainly has its challenges such as long and strenuous walking days but the rewards more than make up for it in terms of personal achievement and a unique album of glorious photographs!

-|Day 4||Namche Bazaar to Dole||3680 m||5 - 6 hr|
+|Day 5||Namche Bazaar to Dole||3680 m / 12073 ft||5 - 6 hr|

-|Day 5||Dole to Machhermo||4470 m||3 - 4 hr|
+|Day 6||Dole to Machhermo||4470 m / 14665 ft||3 - 4 hr|

-|Day 6||Machhermo to Gokyo||4800 m||4 hr|
+|Day 7||Machhermo to Gokyo||4800 m / 15748 ft||4 hr|

-|Day 8||Thagnak to Dzongla via Cho La Pass||4843m||7 - 8 hr|
+|Day 9||Thagnak to Cho Dzongla via CholaPass||4843m / 15889 ft||7 - 8 hr|

-|Day 9||Dzongla to Lobuche||4940 m||2 - 3 hr|
+|Day 10||Dzongla to Lobuche||4940 m / 16207 ft||2 - 3 hr|

-|Day 12||Pheriche to Namche Bazaar||3440 m||7 hr|
+|Day 13||Pheriche to Namche Bazaar||3440 m / 11286 ft||7 hr|

-|Day 13||Namche Bazaar to Lukla||2860 m||7 - 8 hr|
+|Day 14||Namche Bazaar to Lukla||2860 m / 9383 ft||7 - 8 hr|